Realmushrooms Review 2026: Worth the Price?

 Lion's Mane Extract

-Medicinal mushroom with early-stage evidence for memory and nerve support.
-Not yet proven in large trials.
+Medicinal mushroom with early evidence for memory and nerve support.
+Research is still preliminary.

 Research-backed dose: 500-3000 mg daily (no confirmed optimal dose from provided studies)